Achievable logoAchievable logo

 *A broker (agency) transaction involves a professional connecting a buyer and a seller.

-ETFs are known for tracking indexes.
-For example, the most popular ETF is the S&P 500 “Spyder” ETF.
-Investors in this ETF make money when the S&P 500 rises, and lose when it falls.
-This is passive management, which avoids investing in only a limited number of stocks, bonds, or other securities within a market.
-Remember, indexes track large market segments.
-By investing in a passively managed ETF, investors bet on the “market average.”
+ETFs are best known for tracking indexes.
+For example, one of the most widely traded ETFs is the S&P 500 “Spyder” ETF.
+Investors in this ETF generally benefit when the S&P 500 rises and lose value when it falls.

-Research and data support this approach to investing.
+Research and data often support this approach.
 For example, the Wall Street Journal ran an experiment for many years that involved blindfolding its writers and having them throw darts at lists of stocks.
 A portfolio was constructed with all the stocks the darts landed on.
 Surprisingly, some of these portfolios performed better than professionally managed funds.
 A quote from the linked article above:

 Over 100 six-month contests, the pros have racked up an average gain of 10.9%, compared with 4.5% for the dart throwers and 6.8% for the Dow industrials.
 The pros have come out ahead of both the darts and the Dow industrials 44 times.

-While the professionals averaged higher than the Dow Jones Industrial Average* and the dart throwers, they only edged out both 44% of the time.
-Given professional (active) management involves added costs and fees, the results certainly make a case for passive management.
+While the professionals averaged higher returns than the Dow Jones Industrial Average* and the dart throwers, they beat both only 44% of the time.
+Since professional (active) management also adds costs and fees, results like these are often used to argue for passive management.

 *The Dow Jones Industrial Average is a well-known index tracking 30 of the largest US-based stocks.